Back

 In all cases, the amount of aid would be capped at 70% of the company's consumption in 2021.

-Implementation of a counter-guarantee by the State on the bank guarantees requested by energy suppliers from their client companies.
+Introduction of a government counter-guarantee on bank guarantees required by energy suppliers from their corporate customers.

-Thus, companies that default on their energy bills and whose guarantee would be activated could rely on the State as guarantor(Statement by Bruno Le Maire, October 5, 2022).
+In this way, companies that default on their energy bills and whose guarantee is called upon could rely on the State as guarantor(Statement by Bruno Le Maire, October 5, 2022).

 I hope this article helps you in your efforts.
 In this time of inflation, all expense items need to be watched closely.
 At Inpulsewe enable restaurant chain managers and field managers to centralize all their purchasing data and optimize their material costs.
 Despite fluctuations in raw material prices, it is possible to gain margin points by optimizing inventory management and accelerating decision making thanks to data and artificial intelligence.